Mathematics in Data Science

 For a comprehensive description of the program, please refer to the degree program documentation:

 This program places an emphasis on methods and algorithms from statistics, machine learning, optimization, and the theory of data representation.
 The focus lies in the theoretical and practical aspects of data engineering, data analysis, machine learning, and data science.
-In addition, students are to attend interdisciplinary courses such as foreign language classes or basic law classes, and also lectures on the social and political implications of big data.
+In addition, students are to attend interdisciplinary courses such basic law classes, and also lectures on the social and political implications of big data.